 A=p×(9)2=3.14159×81=254.5 square inchesA = \pi \times (9)^2 = 3.14159 \times 81 = 254.5 \text{ square inches}A=p×(9)2=3.14159×81=254.5 square inches

-An 18-inch pizza has about 254.5 square inches of pizza, which is over 125% larger than a 12-inch pizza!
-That’s a significant increase in surface area, which translates to more slices (typically 12 to 16) and the ability to serve a much larger group.
+An 18-inch pizza offers about 254.5 square inches of pizza, making it over 125% larger than a 12-inch pizza.
+This increase in surface area results in more slices (usually 12 to 16), making it perfect for larger groups.
 If you’re feeding a crowd, an extra-large pizza might be the way to go.

 5. Pizza Size & Cost Considerations

-While it’s tempting to go for a larger pizza based on the extra area, it’s also important to factor in cost-efficiency.
-Larger pizzas are generally more expensive, but they often offer better value per square inch than smaller ones.
-For example, a 12-inch pizza may cost you around $10, while a 14-inch pizza may be priced at $12.
+While a larger pizza provides more area, cost-efficiency is an important factor to consider.
+Larger pizzas are usually more expensive, but they often offer better value per square inch compared to smaller ones.
+For instance, a 12-inch pizza might cost around $10, while a 14-inch pizza could be priced at $12.
 However, considering the area, you’re getting more pizza for just a few dollars more.

 - Price per square inch of a 12-inch pizza: